MichaelCurrin/water-crisis-scraper/docs/usage_properties.md

 ## Light scraping

-Use the project's tool scrape property data for Cape Town, the Western Cape and South Africa.
+Use the project's tool scrape property data for Cape Town and the Western Cape, plus water crisis data from _News24_.
 These are important for comparisons and because Cape Town experienced a water shortage from about 2008.

 The script is [scrape_pages_with_curl.sh](/tools/scrape_pages_with_curl.sh).
 It will skip over requesting and saving a file if one already exists for the current day.